Arpita-deb/Sales_Data_Analysis/README.md

 * profit(gross) - In general, the profit is defined as the amount gained by selling a product, which should be more than the cost price of the product.

-   `Profit = (Net Price - Unit Cost)* order quantity`
+   `Profit = (Net Price - Unit Cost) x order quantity`

+* revenue - Revenue is typically calculated by multiplying the price of a product by the quantity sold.
+Here’s the basic formula:

+   `Revenue= Price per unit × Number of units sold`

+  Since the dataset includes discounts, I should take them into account when calculating revenue.
+The formula would be:

+   `Revenue= (Unit Price−Discount) × Quantity Sold = net price x quantity sold`

 ### Adding New Columns

 Extracted the month and year from the order date for future calculation and visualization using MONTH and YEAR function.
 The MONTH function returned numerical values for each month (1-12).
 Using TEXT function, converted the number into month name.
 The function is - =TEXT(F41*29, "mmmm").

+Also calculated the quarter with this formula: ROUNDUP(MONTH(A2)/3,0).

 ### Merging of columns from other datasets